dmsoares/star-trek-action-figures-inc/README.md

 This repo was put together for an informal talk about strongly typed functional programming.

+Haskell is used as an elegant vehicle for communication of ideas.
+Unsurprisingly, it has the advantage that its syntax is particularly well suited for functional programming. __This is _not_ intended as a Haskell tutorial__ and many language details are simply brushed under the carpet, so to speak.

-It is a very simple web service with only one route: POST /order.
+This app is a very simple web service with only one route: POST /order.
 It accepts an order of Star Trek action figures, and runs a `PlaceOrder` workflow that checks the validity of the order and publishes events for other hypothetical services to consume.

 Try running the server and make a request with this payload (see [here](#running-the-app) on how to run the server):